Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

       }

       ```
     In this function, which is given a specific door ID, the function traverses the `has-as-part` relationship to the house object.
 The function traverses the `ownership` relationships to the owner.
 The function returns the person, the house and the front door.
 3. Create a NodeJS function to check that the update event referred to a door.
-The agent is not interested in updates to houses or owners.
+The agent is not interested in updates to houses or owners
       ```JAVASCRIPT

       function checkType(event, type) {